Guigui220D/zig-sfml-wrapper/readme.md

 ## This is a work in progress!
 Things work but I want to make pretty classes for everything

-### Disclaimer

-CSFML (and this wrapper in consequence) suffers from issue [#1481](https://github.com/ziglang/zig/issues/1481) of Ziglang, breaking some getter functions.

 ### What this is

 This is a wrapper for CSFML.
 Theres no problem importing CSFML in Zig, but the resulting code can be a little bit messy.